RatnaSingh1/Work_pipeline/README.md

 Molecular and structural modeling, docking and electrostatic potential maps tutorials are also included here.

-Scripts on deep learning and molecular dynamic simulation will be available soon.....
+Scripts on deep learning and molecular dynamics simulation on protein and ligand with analysis will be available soon.....